enochwHKBU/RDT_RWorkshop/readme.md

 ---

 Contribute via pull requests or issues.
 For questions, email libms (at) hkbu.edu.hk.
-Visit our CLuster website at https://digital.lib.hkbu.edu.hk/digital/index.php.
+Visit our Cluster website at https://digital.lib.hkbu.edu.hk/digital/index.php.

-Also, as the only [centerNet](https://dhcenternet.org/) member in HK and China, we proudly develop and host a range of digital scholarship projects.
+Also, as the only [centerNet](https://dhcenternet.org/) member in HK and China, we proudly develop and host a range of digital scholarship projects in collaboration with various faculties.
 You may see them at https://digital.lib.hkbu.edu.hk/digital/DSS.php.